Permit or licence?

 - your overseas licence is in English; if it's not, you must have an accurate translation, and

-- you've not been granted a New Zealand driver licence.
+- you've not been granted a New Zealand driver licence, and

 You can drive for a maximum period of 12 months from the date you arrive in New Zealand.
 Each time you arrive in New Zealand you can drive for a further 12-month period.

-If your overseas licence or driving permit doesn't meet these requirements, you must apply for a New Zealand driver licence to drive in New Zealand.
+If your overseas licence or driving permit doesn't meet the above requirements, you must apply for a New Zealand driver licence to drive in New Zealand.

-If you'll be in New Zealand for more than a year, you need to gain a New Zealand driver licence.
-If your overseas licence is still current or expired less than 12 months ago you can apply to convert it to a New Zealand licence
+If you'll be in New Zealand for more than a year, you need to obtain a New Zealand driver licence.
+If your overseas licence is still current or has expired less than 12 months ago you can apply to convert it to a New Zealand licence.

 How to convert your overseas driver licence to a New Zealand licence